Nagendran2807/flask_db_monitoring_k8s/flask_with_postgres/README.md

    </server>
 </servers>
 ```
-Have attached the pipeline file if application is nodejs and consider to deploy in lambda...
+Have attached the pipeline file if application is nodejs and consider to deploy in lambda... (end to end use Gitlab CI and aws components as terraform modularized)

-Gitlab CI provide end to end solution
+Gitlab CI CD provide end to end solution
 1. Source Control Repository
 2. Gitlab Image Registry
 3. Gitlab backend to store terraform files